 She just faded in the air, I was stunned and confused.
 I have not a clue of what she was talking about and I didn’t know I was the cause of that torment.
 Something is keeping her from hurting me or maybe she wasn’t strong enough to face me in that moment.

-As fast as I could carrying the head covered in my dress, I ran towards the main door of the house, in more distress than ever as I’m not even sure if Jeremy´s head will spare me from getting sacrificed.
+As fast as I could carrying the head covered in my dress, I ran toward the main door of the house, in more distress than ever as I’m not even sure if Jeremy´s head will spare me from getting sacrificed.
 I hopped in my car and drive home trying to leave all those bad thoughts behind me.

 I got home thinking about where to place that head, I don’t know how many years that thing has been hidden but its intact, not frozen or anything, I will say pure witchcraft going on, I have called upon entities and stuff like that but this is necromancy, nothing I’m familiarized with.